SophiaYarmolenko/MiniExcel/README.md

 - [x] logical operation: '<', '<=', '>', '>=', '!', '!='
 - [x] arithmetic operations: '+', '-', '*', '/', '%' - the remainder of the division, ':' - aimed division
 - [x] constants: 'e', 'pi'
+## How to use:
+*    download "antlr-4-8-comlete.jar" - library to use antlr
+*    Run Main class
 ## What was used:
 *    ANTLR for analyze formula in cell
 *    JavaFx for GUI